davortsan/CloudAppSecurityDocs.es-es/CloudAppSecurityDocs/governance-discovery.md

 Para consultar una lista de las aplicaciones no autorizadas, puede [generar un script de bloque mediante las API de Cloud App Security](https://us.portal.cloudappsecurity.com/api-docs/#generate-block-script).

 > [!NOTE]
-> Si el inquilino usa Zscaler NSS o iboss, las aplicaciones marcadas como no autorizadas se bloquean automáticamente mediante Cloud App Security y las siguientes secciones sobre la creación de scripts de bloqueo son innecesarias.
-Para obtener más información, vea [integrar con Zscaler](zscaler-integration.md) e [integrar Cloud App Security con iboss](iboss-integration.md) , respectivamente.
+> If your tenant uses Zscaler NSS or iboss, any app you mark as unsanctioned is automatically blocked by Cloud App Security, and the following sections regarding creating blocking scripts are unnecessary.
+For more information, see [Integrating with Zscaler](zscaler-integration.md) and [Integrate Cloud App Security with iboss](iboss-integration.md) respectively.

 ## <a name="export-a-block-script-to-govern-discovered-apps"></a>Exportar un script de bloque para controlar aplicaciones detectadas